mbernste/mbernste.github.io/_posts/equal_vs_definition.md

 Introduction
 ----------

-I find it a little bit unfortunate that two of the most important relationships in mathematics, namely **equality** and **definition**, are often denoted using the exact same symbol: the equal sign ("=").
-Early in my learning days, I believe that this [overloading](https://en.wikipedia.org/wiki/Operator_overloading) of the equal sign led to way more confusion than necessary.
+I find it unfortunate that two of the most important relationships in mathematics, namely **equality** and **definition**, are often denoted using the exact same symbol -- namely, the equal sign: "=".
+Early in my learning days, I believe that this [overloading](https://en.wikipedia.org/wiki/Operator_overloading) of the equal sign led to more confusion than necessary and I have personally witness it confuse students.

 To ensure that we're on the same page, let's first define these two notions.
 Let's start with idea of **equality**.
 Let's say we have two entities, which we will denote using the symbols $X$ and $Y$.
 The statement "$X$ equals $Y$", denoted $X = Y$, means that $X$ and $Y$ **are the same thing**.

 For example, let's say we have a right-triangle with edge lengths $a$, $b$ and $c$, where $c$ is the hypotenuse:

 The [Pythagorean Theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) says that $a^2 + b^2 = c^2$.
 Said differently, the quantity $c^2$ *is the same quantity* as the quantity $a^2 + b^2$.